 - b.
 Within 300 feet of any bridge span presenting a vertical clearance of less than 25 feet or a horizontal clearance of less than 100 feet. - c.
 On a creek, stream, canal, or similar linear waterway if the waterway is less than 75 feet in width from shoreline to shoreline. - d.
 On a lake or pond of less than 10 acres in total surface area. - e.
 Within the boundaries of a permitted public mooring field and a buffer around the mooring field of up to 100 feet. - f.
-Within 500 feet of any private or public marina pumpout. - 3.
+Within 500 feet of a sewage pumpout station at any public or private nonresidential marina if the sewage pumpout station is within 100 feet of the marked channel of the Florida Intracoastal Waterway. - 3.
 An ordinance establishing a vessel-exclusion zone if the area is: - a.
-Designated as a public bathing beach or swim area, except that such areas may not be created on waters that include any portion of the Florida Intracoastal Waterway or that are within 100 feet of the marked channel of the Florida Intracoastal Waterway. - b.
+Designated as a public bathing beach or swim area, except that such areas may not be created on waters that include any portion of the Florida Intracoastal Waterway or that are within 100 feet of the marked channel of the Florida Intracoastal Waterway.

+b.
 Within 300 feet of a dam, spillway, or flood control structure.